 The Developmental and Line Edits

 Developmental editing provides an in-depth review of the plot, characters, pace, structure and narrative voice.
 It is typically a big picture view, but does examine the nuances associated with individual chapters and the nitty-gritty of subplots.
 The story flow from paragraph to paragraph, chapter to chapter, generally is fully assessed.
 Occasionally, a developmental edit will include some line-edits.
+(Be advised that developmental editing is also known as manuscript assessments and book doctoring.)

 Line editing examines a manuscript at a sentence and paragraph level, taking closer look language, structure and clarity.
 Manuscripts are often returned with in-line edits, comments and possible changes marked throughout.
 Often the line-edits from the first few chapters can be filtered through into the rest of a manuscript.